 There always seems to be something bad in the news.
 If it bleeds, it leads right?
 Even if it doesn’t bleed, it is still there.
 And all that bad news seems to dampen the world’s spirit.
 The economy, climate change, politics, pollution, terrorism, nationalism, poverty, disease – the list of challenges and things to worry about seems endless.
 The future, while always uncertain, appears even more so lately.
 Will the planet be inhabitable in a few decades?
 Will some Jihadi get his hands on a nuke and blow up Paris?
 Will Israel go to war with Iran?
 Will there be enough water and resources to go around?
 Is the sky falling?

-Polls frequently show that people, while optimistic in general, are a little worried about the short and medium term.
+Polls frequently show that people, while optimistic in general, are worried about the short and medium term state of the world.
 Globalization, a force that forces us together, has accelerated change in the world.
 People don’t really like change.
 It scares them.
-I’m still angry over the new Facebook.

-But I’m optimistic for two reasons: technology and the youth.
+But I’m optimistic about our future for two reasons: technology and the youth.
 Technology brings everyone closer together and makes archaic notions of race and difference obsolete.
 Firefox was invented by two people halfway around the world from one another who never met.
-I get graphic designers off websites.
-We buy products from companies on another continents.
+I get graphic designers from websites.
+We buy products from companies on other continents.
 We debate on blogs with people from across the globe.
 The Internet makes the global village smaller, and in doing so makes people less hung up on notions of race, gender, religion, and nationality.